Medicare Cost-Sharing Amounts

-Below are some quick definitions related to cost sharing term used in Medicare.
+Below are some quick definitions related to Medicare cost-sharing.

 - Premium: The amount you pay every month to keep your coverage.